 TU also has directors and officers insurance that provides coverage to TU members who are officers and directors of TU national and TU chapters and councils.
 The policy provides coverage for errors, misstatements, omissions, negligence, breach of duty and personal injury (such as defamation claims.)
 There are exclusions in the policy, including exclusions for certain types of intentional misconduct.
 If you have questions about the precise scope of this coverage, you should contact volunteer operations staff.

 Supplemental Accident Insurance

 Each chapter and council must apply for this coverage itself.
 A council cannot, for example, apply for this insurance for all the chapters in its state.
-The chapter or council’s completed application will be effective on the date the signed application and premium amount is received by the TU national office, and the policy will expire on September 30 of each year.
+The chapter or council’s policy will be effective on the date payment is processed (if using the online form) or when the signed application and check is received by the TU national office, and the policy will expire on March 31 of each year.

 Policy coverage for the supplemental accident insurance includes:

 - Medical expenses arising out of an accident: $50,000 (Plan I) or $100,000 (Plan II) per participant per accident

 - Dental expenses arising out of an accident: included in above limit

 - Deductible: None

 - Benefit period: 52 weeks